 The Rise of Locri Epizefiri – a Greek Colony in the Heart of Italy

-Locri Epizefiri dates back to the period between 680 and 670 BC, placing it within the second wave of the great Greek colonization.
+Locri Epizefiri dates back to the period between 680 and 670 BC, placing it within the second wave of the great Greek colonisation.
 It formed an integral part of Magna Graecia, influencing the cultural and economic development of the entire region for hundreds of years.
 The settlers originated from Locris in mainland Greece, although a tradition passed down by Aristotle suggests the founders were runaway slaves and women from aristocratic families.

 Period (BC) |